Amanda Knox expected to get warm welcome in Seattle

 "She should be free, it's really sad that she was in prison for four years," 47-year-old Cora Ploetz said at the Westwood Village shopping center, a few miles from the home of Curt Knox, Amanda's father.

-"I was under the impression it was like the Inquisition," Iverson, 63, said of the court proceedings.
+"I was under the impression it was like the Inquisition," Iverson, 63, said of the court proceedings against the college student.